Updated on Dec.11, 2013

-Only Carnival is a more popular celebration than New Year's Eve in Rio de Janeiro.
-You can enjoy the famous fireworks and shows on Copacabana Beach or ring in 2013 at one of the city's best parties, most of them all-nighters consisting of an all-inclusive menu or very special dinner and open bar, live music and DJs.
+New Year's Eve in Rio de Janeiroin Rio de Janeiro is one of the supreme Brazil travel experiences.
+You can enjoy the famous fireworks and shows on Copacabana Beach or welcome 2014 at one of the city's best parties, most of them all-nighters with all-inclusive menu or special dinner and open bar, live music and DJs.

-Wearing white is a tradition in Mew Year's Eve, and perhaps one of the options in the dress code - as in the party at the Copacabana Palace - but for other ideas on what to wear, check out the photos and videos on party websites.
+Wearing white is a New Year's Eve tradition in Brazil.
+But for other ideas on what to wear, take a look at the photos and videos on party websites.

-Unfortunately, purchasing tickets to the parties is still not a very simple operation for international travelers, as the websites most of them use for ticket sales are only available in Portuguese and may require a Brazilian document for access.
-Ask your travel agent or hotel in Rio for help or contact the producers for information on direct purchase in Rio.
+Unfortunately, purchasing tickets to the parties is still not a very simple operation for international travelers, as the main ticket sale website used - Ingresso Certo (www.ingressocerto.com) is only available in Portuguese and requires Brazilian information such as the CEP (postal code) for access.
+Contact the producers of each party for information or request help from a local agency such as Receptivo Rio Turismo.

 Ticket prices change as lots sell out.
 Check prices on each party's official website and on the ticket sale websites, or call the venues for more information.

-One of Brazil's best New year's Eve celebrations, Réveillon at the Copa - and Orient-Express hotel - features special dinners by chef Francesco Carli, live music, DJs and some of the best surroundings in town - with a privileged view of the fireworks and crowds on Copacabana Beach.
+One of Brazil's best New year's Eve celebrations, Réveillon at the Copa - an Orient-Express hotel - features special dinners, live music, DJs and some of the best surroundings in town - with a privileged view of the fireworks and crowds on Copacabana Beach.

 Views of Copacabana Beach with its mega festivities are an extra perk.